Riot of King's Landing (Dance of the Dragons)

 The night following Helaena Targaryen's death, King's Landing rose in riot.
 The riots began in Flea Bottom as men and women poured from the wine sinks, pot shops, and rat pits, by the hundreds and then the thousands, drunk, angry and afraid.
 They called for justice for the murders of Helaena, Jaehaerys, and Maelor.
 Wagons were overturned and shops and warehouses were looted.
 No one was spared.
 Lady Darla Deddings saw her brother Davos stabbed through the eye when he tried to defend her from drunken rapists.
 The rioters also attacked the manse of Lord Bartimos Celtigar, killing all and capturing Lord Bartimos, who was bound to a post and tortured until he revealed the location of his wealth.
 Wat the Tanner next declared that Lord Bartimos had failed to pay his "cock tax" and gelded him.

 Sailors unable to return to their ships attacked the River Gate.
-Ser Luthor Largent and four hundred fold cloaks eventually dispersed them, but not before the gate itself had been hacked half to pieces.
+Ser Luthor Largent and four hundred gold cloaks eventually dispersed them, but not before the gate itself had been hacked half to pieces.
 A hundred men died during or as a result from the battle, twenty-five of them men from the City Watch.
 Ser Luthor Largent next led five hundred gold cloaks to Cobbler's Square, where the Shepherd preached that the Stranger was coming.
 Although Largent declared to the crowd that they only wanted the Shepherd, the crowd of ten thousand people was too thick to disperse.
 During the chaotic battle that followed, the Shepherd fled, while Largent and his men were slaughtered by the crowds.

 According to Septon Eustace, the Shepherd controlled half the city that night, while Wat the Tanner gathered hundreds of men around him.
 "King" Gaemon Palehair was raised up in a brothel on the Street of Silk, on account of being a bastard son of King Aegon II Targaryen.
 The hedge knight Perkin the Flea crowned his squire, Trystane, claiming he was the bastard son of King Viserys I Targaryen.
-Ser Perkin began to dub every man who flocked to Trystane's banner, causing hundreds to join their cause.
+Ser Perkin began to dub every man who flocked to Trystane's banner, causing hundreds of gutter knights to join their cause.

 The Last Day